bcit-ci/CodeIgniter/user_guide_src/source/general/common_functions.rst

 .. function:: config_item($key)

 	:param	string	$key: Config item key
-	:returns:	Configuration key value or FALSE if not found
+	:returns:	Configuration key value or NULL if not found
 	:rtype:	mixed

 	The :doc:`Config Library <../libraries/config>` is the preferred way of